-- There are many areas of work and organisational functions that may create a high risk for potential conflicts of interests, including but not limited to: - managing employees
+- There are many areas of work and organisational functions that may create a high risk for potential conflicts of interests, including but not limited to: - managing employees - o recruitment and selection processes and making appointments to positions

-- o recruitment and selection processes and making appointments to positions - o purchasing/procurement and contracting - exercising delegations - o having discretion for planning or development applications - disposing of assets - o undertaking investigations - o carrying out regulatory tests and procedures - o inspecting, regulating or monitoring standards, businesses, equipment or premises - issuing qualifications or licences - allocating grants of public funds - o interacting regularly with the private sector - o making determinations or handing down judgement about individuals or disputes - providing consumer advice. - Conflicts of interest can also occur when: - an employee/other personnel undertakes secondary employment in another sector or in the private sector. - an employee/other personnel's role requires them to take on another public sector or community-based role, in conjunction with their GCPHN roles, e.g. to also be a member of an advisory committee or board. - an employee/other personnel with more than one role acquires confidential information that could be useful in relation to their work in another role.
+- purchasing/procurement and contracting - o exercising delegations - having discretion for planning or development applications - disposing of assets - undertaking investigations - carrying out regulatory tests and procedures - o inspecting, regulating or monitoring standards, businesses, equipment or premises - issuing qualifications or licences - allocating grants of public funds - interacting regularly with the private sector - o making determinations or handing down judgement about individuals or disputes - providing consumer advice. - Conflicts of interest can also occur when: - o an employee/other personnel undertakes secondary employment in another sector or in the private sector. - an employee/other personnel's role requires them to take on a public sector or community-based role, in conjunction with their GCPHN roles, e.g. to also be a member of an advisory committee or board. - o an employee/other personnel with more than one role acquires confidential information that could be useful in relation to their work in another role.